 Another reason why so many companies are moving to the state is the current relocation of workers to the Lone Star state.
 Where workers go companies also follow.
 It’s expected that this trend will continue as more entrepreneurs move to this region.

-Why are Californians so interested in Texas?
+Why are Californians so interested in Transfer LLC to Texas?